s-group-dev/git-utils/docs/COMMANDS.rst

      --delete           Delete merged branches
      --help             Show this message and exit.

-$ guts branch list-wip
+$ gtsh branch list-wip
 ----------------------

    List all other branches that are NOT merged to given branch.

 ::

-   Usage: guts.py branch list-wip [OPTIONS]
+   Usage: gtsh.py branch list-wip [OPTIONS]

      List all other branches that are NOT merged to given branch.